pirudagoat/git_test2/README.md

 # git_test2
-This is another git test so that I can improve.
+This is another git test so that I can improve my skills.